odysseus0/eleventy-base-blog/content/blog/how-i-learned-to-stop-engineering-and-trust-the-model.md

 # How I Learned to Stop Engineering and Trust the Model

-*A journey from 1000+ lines of over-engineered code to 300 lines and better results*
+*From 1000+ lines of over-engineered code to 60 lines of prompt - and better results*

 I built an elaborate system to convert text to structured data, process it through a map/reduce pipeline, then convert it back to text.